Elliptic multiple zeta values, Grothendieck-Teichm\"uller and mould theory

-Hain-Matsumoto and Enriquez both give derivation representations of the elliptic spaces into $\Der^0{\rm Lie}[a,b]$, but Enriquez proves that the Lie morphism $\grt_{ell}\rightarrow \Der^0{\rm Lie}[a,b]$ is injective, whereas Hain-Matsumoto conjecture this result in the motivic situation.
-However, Hain-Matsumoto compute the image of $\frak{u}$ in $\Der^0{\rm Lie}[a,b]$ and show that it is equal to a certain explicitly determined Lie algebra $\frak{b}_3$ related to ${\rm SL}_2({\Bbb Z})$ (or to the Artin braid group $B_3$ on three strands), namely the Lie algebra generated by derivations $\epsilon_{2i}$, $i\ge 0$ defined by $\epsilon_{2i}(a)=ad(a)^{2i}(b)$, $\epsilon_{2i}([a,b])=0$\footnote{$^1$}{\wee This Lie algebra was introduced by Nakamura already in [N], and used by Tsunogai in [T]; see also [P] and [BS] for some results on its interesting structure.}, whereas Enriquez considers the same Lie algebra $\frak{b}_3$, shows that it injects into $\r_{ell}$, and conjectures that they are equal\footnote{$^2$}{\wee It is really remarkable that these two papers were written totally independently of one another.}.
+Hain-Matsumoto and Enriquez both give derivation representations of the elliptic spaces into $\Der^0{\rm Lie}[a,b]$, but Enriquez's Lie morphism $\grt_{ell}\rightarrow \Der^0{\rm Lie}[a,b]$ is injective (by [T2], cf. below for more detail), whereas Hain-Matsumoto conjecture this result in the motivic situation.
+However, Hain-Matsumoto compute the image of $\frak{u}$ in $\Der^0{\rm Lie}[a,b]$ and show that it is equal to a certain explicitly determined Lie algebra $\frak{b}_3$ related to ${\rm SL}_2({\Bbb Z})$ (or to the Artin braid group $B_3$ on three strands), namely the Lie algebra generated by derivations $\epsilon_{2i}$, $i\ge 0$ defined by $\epsilon_{2i}(a)=ad(a)^{2i}(b)$, $\epsilon_{2i}([a,b])=0$\footnote{$^1$}{\wee This Lie algebra was introduced by Tsunogai in [T1, \S 3] (see also [P], [BS] and [Br4] for some results on its interesting structure.
+The $\epsilon_{2i}$ also play an important role in [CEE] and [En1].}, whereas Enriquez considers the same Lie algebra $\frak{b}_3$, shows that it injects into $\r_{ell}$, and conjectures that they are equal\footnote{$^2$}{\wee It is really remarkable that these two papers were written totally independently of one another.}.

-All these maps are compatible with the canonical injective morphism ${\rm Lie}\,\pi_1(MTM)\rightarrow \grt$ whose existence was proven by Goncharov and Brown in two stages, with Goncharov [G] constructing a Hopf algebra of motivic zeta values as a subalgebra of the Hopf algebra of framed mixed Tate motives and showing that they satisfy the associator relations, and Brown [Br] subsequently proving that the subalgebra is in fact the full algebra.
-In the dual situation, this means that the fundamental Lie algebra of $MTM$ injects into the Lie algebra of associators, namely the top arrow of the following commutative diagram, in which the horizontal arrows are injective and conjecturally surjective:
+All these maps are compatible with the canonical injective morphism ${\rm Lie}\,\pi_1(MTM)\rightarrow \grt$ whose existence was proven by Goncharov and Brown in two stages as follows.
+Goncharov constructed a Hopf algebra ${\cal A}$ of motivic zeta values as motivic iterated integrals [G,\S 5], and identified it with a subalgebra of the Hopf algebra of framed mixed Tate motives [G, \S 8]; he showed that these motivic zeta values satisfy the associator relations.
+Brown [Br1] subsequently lifted Goncharov's construction to an algebra ${\cal H}$ in which the motivic $\zeta^m(2)$ is non-zero, such that in fact ${\cal H}\simeq {\cal A}\otimes \Q[\zeta^m(2)]$.
+He was able to compute the structure and the dimensions of the graded parts of ${\cal H}$ and thus of ${\cal A}$, from which it follows that ${\cal A}$ is in fact equal to the full Hopf algebra of framed mixed Tate motives.
+In the dual situation, this means that the fundamental Lie algebra of $MTM$ injects into the Lie algebra of associators, namely the top arrow of the following commutative diagram:

 .2cm The elliptic double shuffle Lie algebra $\ds_{ell}$ that we define in this article is conjecturally isomorphic to ${\rm Lie}\,\pi_1 (MEM)$ and $\grt_{ell}$.
 We show that it shares with them the following properties: firstly, it comes equipped with an injective Lie algebra morphism